 Is the Peugeot 3008 a good car?

 The answer is a resounding yes.
-In fact the 3008 is one of the best crossovers on the market, which is saying something considering the strength of the competition.
+In fact, the Peugeot 3008 is one of the best SUVs on the market, which is saying something considering the strength of the competition.
 Stylish, comfortable and with a high quality interior, it's easy to see why it's so popular.